shawna-p/mysterious-messenger/docs/_build/html/_sources/cg-albums.rst.txt

 For this tutorial, this example shows how to add a character named Emma to the game.
 You can view Emma's character definition and more in :ref:`Adding a New Character to Chatrooms`.

 Albums are defined in ``gallery_album_definitions.rpy``.
-There are two images to define and one album variables.
+There are two images to define and one album variable.

 .. note::
     Prior to v3.3.0, the game required two album definitions, a variable and a persistent version.
 The current version combines both of these into one.
 If you were using the previous version, your album images should automatically update on game launch, and then you can switch over to the current way of defining albums.